s-a-ng/elevenlabs-voicechanger/README.md

 # HOW TO USE
-# Feel free to commit changes that make it look nicer
+# Feel free to commit changes that make it look nicer ( or faster )

 ## I am using python 3.11.4